Vincent-the-gamer/raizensu/README.md

 Example:

-if msg returns undefined, that means license failed to generate.
+if msg returns empty string, that means license failed to generate.

 ```ts
 import { Copyright, generateLicense } from 'raizensu'